-No dividend was declared or paid in the year (2017: £1.44 per A Ordinary share).
+No dividend was declared or paid in the year (2017: £7.448 per A and B Ordinary shares).

 Directors' report (continued)

 Employees

 The Company recognises the importance of good communications and employee relationships.
 The Group communicates with employees via multiple channels, including Group-wide mailings, employee magazines and updates, employee-focused initiatives and events (including Group business road shows, media networks and the provision of access to broadcasts of periodic financial presentations).